-Finally, our preliminary radiological study demonstrated that (a) PnP-CoSMo was comparable with non-guided PnP-CNN in delivering at least fairly diagnostic overall quality (Likert score 3) reconstructions at $R$=5, i.e. with 60\% less k-space samples than the current clinical protocol of $R$=2 and (b) PnP-CoSMo’s content/style modeling effectively leveraged reference contrast information enabling reconstructions with greater sharpness and tissue contrast, less artifacts, and a higher overall diagnostic quality at $R$=6, with an improvement of 0.67, 0.5, 0.67, and 0.17 mean Likert scores, respectively.
-As a supplementary component to our LUMC multi-coil benchmark, this preliminary evaluation provides an early indication of potential benefit in the clinic, particularly time-saving during acquisition.
-Given the limited scale of our current evaluation, however, a large-scale clinical validation involving larger sample size and multiple radiologists must be conducted to robustly gauge the clinical utility of our approach.
-Such a clinical validation was beyond the scope of our current technical work and is, hence, a topic for a clinically-focused future work.
+Finally, our small-scale qualitative radiological study demonstrated that PnP-CoSMo produced reconstructions with greater sharpness and tissue contrast, fewer artifacts, and higher overall diagnostic quality compared to the single-contrast PnP-CNN at $R$=6 --- a high acceleration factor based on clinical standards.
+As a supplementary component to our LUMC multi-coil benchmark, this small-scale qualitative evaluation merely provides a preliminary indication of the potential benefit of our approach in the context of a specific clinical problem.
+Given the limited scale of our current evaluation, however, a large-scale clinical validation involving a larger sample size and multiple radiologists must be conducted to robustly measure the clinical utility of our approach in quantitative terms.
+Such clinical validation was beyond the scope of our current technical work and is, hence, a topic for a clinically-focused future work.